 My argument that the firearm in the Peale painting is a fowler is based on the following:

-- The key features of the firearm and several later lithographs of it do not match any known Brown Bess morphology.
+- The key features of the firearm in the painting and several later lithographs of it do not match any known Brown Bess morphology.

-- The edge of the wood stock closer to the barrel tip does have a foreend brass cap.
+- The edge of the wood stock closer to the barrel tip doesn’t have a foreend brass cap.
 It just tapers upwards toward the barrel.

 - The tight fit of the ramrod next to the barrel doesn’t leave room for mounting a bayonet–which was a mandatory feature on the land pattern Brown Bess